-It will be used only if competitors or officials are in immediate physical danger but the circumstances are not such as to necessitate stopping suspending the race.
+It will be used only if competitors or officials are in immediate physical danger but the circumstances are not such as to necessitate suspending the race.

-- d) When the order is given to deploy the safety car : - all observer's posts will display waved yellow flags and a board "SC" which shall be maintained until the intervention is over ; - the pit entry will be closed until all cars on the track have formed up in a line behind the safety car.
-A ten second time penalty (see Article 54) will be imposed on any driver who enters the pit lane whilst it is closed.
-Any car which was in the pit entry or pit lane when the safety car was deployed will not incur a penalty.
+- 40.4 When the order is given to deploy the safety car the message "SAFETY CAR DEPLOYED" will be displayed on the timing monitors and all marshal's posts will display waved yellow flags and "SC" boards for the duration of the intervention. - 40.5 The safety car will start from the pit lane with its orange lights illuminated and will join the track regardless of where the race leader is. - 40.6 From the time at which the "SAFETY CAR DEPLOYED" message is displayed no car may enter the pit lane for the purpose of refuelling until all cars on the track have formed up in a line behind the safety car and the message "PIT LANE OPEN" is shown on the timing monitors.
+A ten second time penalty (see Article 16.3b) will be imposed on any driver who enters the pit lane and whose car is refuelled before the second message is shown on the timing monitors.
+However, any car which was in the pit entry or pit lane when the safety car was deployed will not incur a penalty.